-The ceremony of receiving a message in writing is simple (V, 6591), and may occur during consideration of a question of privilege (V, 6640-6642) or before the organization of the House $(V,\,6647\text{--}6649)$ and in the absence of a quorum (V, 6650; VIII, 3339; clause 7 of rule XX).
+The ceremony of receiving a message in writing is simple (V, 6591), and \$170.
+Reception of messages from the President. may occur during consideration of a question of privilege (V, 6640-6642) or before the organization of the House (V, 6647-6649) and in the absence of a quorum (V, 6650; VIII, 3339; clause 7 of rule XX).

 But, with the exception of vetoes, messages are regularly laid before the House only at the time prescribed by the rule for the order of business (V, 6635-6638) within the discretion of the Speaker (VIII, 3341).
-While a message of the President is always read in full the latest rulings have not permitted the reading of the accompanying documents to be demanded as a matter of right (V, 5267-5271; VII, 1108).
+Although a message of the President is always read, the latest rulings have not permitted the reading of the accompanying documents to be demanded as a matter of right (V, 5267-5271; VII, 1108).
 A concurrent resolution providing for a joint session to receive the President's message was held to be of the highest privilege (VIII, 3335).

-\ \ \ he may, on extraordinary Occasions, con-§171.
-Power of vene both Houses, or either of President as to them, and in Case of Disagreement adjourning Congress. between them, with Respect to the Time of Adjournment, he may adjourn them to such Time as he shall think proper; \ \ \
+he may, on extraordinary Occasions, con-§171.
+Power of vene both Houses, or either of President as to convening and them, and in Case of Disagreement adjourning Congress. between them, with Respect to the Time of Adjournment, he may adjourn them to such Time as he shall think proper;